xLeachimx/MOGABERG/README.md

 MOGABERG
 ==============

-A MOGA for determining beauty in voxel based systems
+A MOGA for creating beauty in voxel based systems using the golden ratio